 How to Optimize your Website for the Heating and Air Conditioning Industry

 SEO is not one or two fixes, it is a culmination of hundreds of ranking signals that Google’s algorithm processes to determine where your website should rank for certain search phrases.
 Going through a process of improving these elements can dramatically cause your website to increase the number of times it will show up in search results and raise the exposure it gets by being higher in the rankings.

 Hundreds of ranking factors and endless numbers of variations for each is sometimes too much to think about.
-As you are considering each improvement to your AC Repair website keep in mind these three factors.
+As you are considering each improvement to your AC Repair website keep in mind these four factors.

 Use these as guiding principles as the work is being performed.
 Google sees these three principles as the ultimate defining goal of Quality for all of its ranking factors.